itamos-ism/itamos/docs/source/introduction/escapeprobability.rst

    \beta_{ij} = \int_{0}^{4\pi} \frac{d\Omega}{4\pi} \left[\frac{1-e^{-\tau_{ij}}}{\tau_{ij}}\right]

-For simple geometries, analytic expressions are often used to relate the escape probability to the optical depth, capturing the essential physics of photon trapping while avoiding explicit radiative transfer calculations.
-These approximations form the basis of many non-LTE excitation and cooling models used in studies of the interstellar medium.
+For simple geometries, the above expression is further simplified forming the basis of many non-LTE excitation and cooling models used in studies of the ISM.
 For example, commonly used expressions include

 .. math::